niolabs/docs/docs/blocks/custom-blocks/block-development.md

 ## The {{ book.product }} Framework

  When you develop {{ book.product }} blocks, you use the {{ book.product }} framework.
-The framework holds all the classes you will be using to create your block and the functionality that ties everything together.
+The framework holds all the classes you will be using to create your block as well as the functionality that ties everything together.
+Think of the framework as a toolshed of useful tools for working with {{ book.product }}.

+ A good resource for block development is the {{ book.product }} base block along with blocks with similar functionality that have been developed using the {{ book.product }} framework.

- For example, the first import in `example_block.py` is `nio.block.base`.
-If you explore inside the `nio.block.base` code, you will find explanatory docstrings for each method, including methods to override in your custom block and higher-level context.
+ You'll notice the first import in `example_block.py`  from your block template is `nio.block.base`.
+If you explore the code inside `nio.block.base`, you will find explanatory docstrings for each method, including methods to override in your custom block along with higher-level context.

+ As an additional resource, search the NIO-blocks collection for a block that has similar functionality to the block you want to create.
+Explore the code this block uses, the methods it overrides, and the modules it imports from the framework.
+These examples will help you develop your block.

 ### Block Context